Axistus/Urban-Edge-Web/README.md

 # Urban-Edge-Web
-Static Website Using HTML CSS JS
+Static Website Using HTML CSS and Vanilla JS